 But most of all, I will become concerned about dividend safety if and when management elects to hold the dividend constant during their typical annual dividend increase cycle.
 To that point, Philip Morris normally announces its yearly dividend increase in September.

 I will be watching at that time every year.
 Because for me, an early symptom of an upcoming dividend reduction is a missed dividend increase.
 Watching and reacting to these things are just good money management.

 As for now, I am willing to take Philip Morris management at their word on growth projections.
 And their ability to profitably transition the business to reduced-risk products.
 These assertions also support dividend safety.

 So, that concludes my review of the Philip Morris dividend.
 But our stock analysis would not be complete without touching on valuation.
 So, let’s do that next.

 Philip Morris Dividend Discount Model

-The single stage dividend discount model considers several factors I have discussed thus far.
+The single-stage dividend discount model (also known as the Gordon Growth model) considers several factors I have discussed thus far.

 - Projected dividend growth – 3.0%